 What are Community Groups?

 WEFC Community Groups are small groups of 8-16 people who meet on a weekly basis, usually in a group member’s home, to study scripture together and learn how to apply biblical principles to their daily lives.
-During three terms (Fall, Winter, and Spring) throughout the year, Community Groups participate in studies — led by a facilitator — based on recent WEFC sermons.
+During three terms (Fall, Winter, and Spring) throughout the year, Community Groups participate in a variety of studies led by a facilitator.
 These meetings are designed to encourage greater fellowship within the WEFC church family while providing a friendly and supportive environment for people seeking to grow in their faith.

 Why are Community Groups important?